Swiss Wines: Wine Regions & Grapes

 Amalfi Coast – Costa d’Amalfi (regional guide)

-Amalfi Food & Wine Tour Amalfi is always the place I most look forward to visiting in southern Italy.
-Not just the pretty town itself but the villages around it, especially high up above the coast in places like Scala, Ravello and Tramonti.
+Amalfi For Food Lovers Amalfi is my favourite place in southern Italy.
+Not just the pretty town itself, but the villages around it like Scala, Ravello and Tramonti high above the coast.
 The scenery is spectacular and the food and wine delicious.
-But what […]
+But what really makes the Amalfi Coast special is the people.
+Visit Amalfi […]

 Hunter Valley Semillon